railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

 You can manage four access modes on objects independently:

-*  *Read access* : members of the group can read the data in the object,
+*  :guilabel:`Read access` : members of the group can read the data in the object,

-*  *Create access* : members of the group can create a new record in the object,
+*  :guilabel:`Create access` : members of the group can create a new record in the object,

-*  *Write access* : members of the group can modify the contents of records in the object,
+*  :guilabel:`Write access` : members of the group can modify the contents of records in the object,

-*  *Delete access* : members of the group can delete records from the object.
+*  :guilabel:`Delete access` : members of the group can delete records from the object.

 (access_control.png)Access control to invoices for the admin group